Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Is it Safe for a Mattress to Have Fiberglass?

 This isn’t quite as simple as a yes-or-no question because fiberglass is meant to be a fire safety feature during sleep.
-Fiberglass inside the mattress reduces the chances of the bed going up in flames if exposed to fire.
-As long as the fiberglass stays inside the mattress, the bed should be safe enough.
+Fiberglass inside the mattress helps prevent the bed from catching fire when exposed to flames.

-What if that fiberglass gets free, though?
 Well, there are no known long-term concerns of fiberglass exposure, it can lead to coughing, a sore throat, red eyes, stomach issues, itchiness, and other symptoms of irritation.

 These are not major medical concerns, but they can negatively impact your quality of life.
 Particularly because once fiberglass gets free, it’s difficult to remove it all from a living area, finding its way into the crevices of a cluttered bedroom.
 So those irritation symptoms will continue to persist until your home is clean.